msie081/Escaipe-room-game/README.md

 # SOFTENG 206 - EscAIpe Room

+Interactive game created in a group of 3 using Java, JavaDX and OpenAI for the game character interaction.

 ## To setup OpenAI's API

 - add in the root of the project (i.e., the same level where `pom.xml` is located) a file named `apiproxy.config`